SmileAPI/smile-openapi/docs/english/guides/about-smile/faqs.md

 ### How do you secure your API?

 All data from Smile API is encrypted at RSA 4096 with SHA-256 signing for maximum security.
-Additionally, Smile does not store end-user credentials at any point: we pass these directly to the data source's servers via TLS to initiate the process of information sharing.
+Smile passes all sensitive data to/from the data source's servers via TLS to initiate the process of information sharing.

 ### Is your API compliant with the data privacy act?